-Simon Beckerman and Maria Raga are the founder and chief executive respectively of Depop, a social commerce app for peer-to-peer resale of clothes and accessories that has become wildly popular with Gen-Z consumers.
+Simon Beckerman and Maria Raga are the c-founders of Depop, a social commerce app for peer-to-peer resale of clothes and accessories that has become wildly popular with Gen-Z consumers.
 Widely referred to as a cross between Instagram and eBay, Depop’s model as a curated resale platform speaks to the entrepreneurial, cost-savvy and environmentally conscious values of Gen-Z consumers; as of 2019, 90 percent of its active users were under the age of 26.

 Originally born in Italy, Beckerman founded Depop in 2011, the second of his business ventures after starting a glasses brand with his brother in 2006, and Pig magazine in the 1990s.
 He stepped down as CEO in 2013 and joined Depop’s board where he contributed to many areas of Depop such as product and brand.